vsespb/mt-aws-glacier/README.md

 ## Help/contribute this project

-* If you like mt-aws-glacier, and registered on GitHub, please **Star** it on GitHUb, this way you'll help promote the project.
+* If you like *mt-aws-glacier*, and registered on GitHub, please **Star** it on GitHUb, this way you'll help promote the project.
 * Please report any bugs or issues (using GitHub issues).
 Well, any feedback is welcomed.
 * If you want to contribute to the source code, please contact me first and describe what you want to do